Craters v0.2.0

 Input — Mouse & Touch

-The Input class now tracks pointer position and the first touch binding:
+The Input class now tracks pointer position and the first touch contact:

 import { Input } from '@swashvirus/craters';